AidanHibbard/olallie/docs/listeners.md

 ---
 # Listeners

-listeners help keep your code reactive, and are meant to watch individual items in your state.
+Listeners help keep your code reactive, and are meant to watch individual items in your state.
 Listeners will provide a list of keys for you to select from the store state, and infer the type of the value.

 #### Example
 ```typescript